On-Site Resources at Williams

 When using the Library search engine, in addition to making author, title and subject searches, try browsing by call number.
 The following Library of Congress call numbers mark the beginning of their sections: P1 (Greek and Roman language, linguistics, and journals); PA1 (Greek and Latin literature); DF1 (Greek history); DG1 (Roman history); B165 (Greek and Roman philosophy); JC51 (ancient political history and theory); HQ1127 (women in the ancient world); N5610 (Greek and Roman art, architecture and archaeology).

-The Chapin Libary
+Special Collections: The Chapin Library

-The Chapin Library is rightly proud of its holdings in Greek and Latin classics, including Stephanus’ edition of Plato’s works (Geneva, 1578) and such fine productions of the Aldine press as the Aristotle Opera (Venice, 1495-98); the first printed editions of Aesop, Aristophanes, and Homer, inter alia; over 525 incunabula, among them the first printed editions of many classical authors and the Aldine pocket-sized Vergil of 1501, the first book set throughout in italic type; the first classical texts printed in England (Aristotle, Ethica ad Nicomachum, Oxford, 1479) and in the “New World” (Dialectica resolutio cum textu Aristotelis, Mexico City, 1554); and the earliest extant text printed in Italy and the earliest classical text printed anywhere (Cicero, De Oratore, Subiaco, Italy, before 30 September 1465).
-The Chapin also has ancient Greek fragments on papyri from Oxyrhynchus in Egypt, fine 15th-century humanistic manuscripts of Ovid and Vergil, and many more Medieval and Renaissance manuscripts and books in Latin and Greek, including a copy of the Gospels in Latin prepared in Tours, France (ca. 800) and a Greek New Testament, Codex Theodori (ca. 1295).
+The Chapin Library, part of Special Collections, is rightly proud of its holdings in Greek and Latin classics, including Stephanus’ edition of Plato’s works (Geneva, 1578) and such fine productions of the Aldine press as the Aristotle Opera (Venice, 1495-98); the first printed editions of Aesop, Aristophanes, and Homer, inter alia; over 525 incunabula, among them the first printed editions of many classical authors and the Aldine pocket-sized Vergil of 1501, the first book set throughout in italic type; the first classical texts printed in England (Aristotle, Ethica ad Nicomachum, Oxford, 1479) and in the western hemisphere (Dialectica resolutio cum textu Aristotelis, Mexico City, 1554); and the earliest extant text printed in Italy and the earliest classical text printed anywhere (Cicero, De Oratore, Subiaco, Italy, before 30 September 1465).
+The Chapin also has ancient Greek fragments on papyri from Oxyrhynchus in Egypt, fine 15th-century humanistic manuscripts of Ovid and Vergil, and many more Medieval and Renaissance manuscripts and books in Latin and Greek, including a Gospel lectionary in Latin prepared in Tours, France (ca. 800) and a Greek New Testament, Codex Theodori (ca. 1295).

 Williams College Museum of Art